rohitishere1/rohitishere1.github.io/_posts/2019-06-05-currency-exchange.md

 Final refund amount = 100.30 INR
 {% endhighlight %}

 So, with the forward and back calculations we are having a difference of 0.30 INR and this will grow big with different amounts and number of transactions and if split payments is involved it gets more complex.
-And with all this the finance and accounting person responsible to balance the sheets is going to be very unhappy, along with the customer who spots this discrepancies.
+And with all this, the finance and accounting people responsible to balance the sheets are going to be very unhappy, along with the customer who spots this discrepancies.

 To tackle this situation we  will first need to decide on rounding off policy when doing currency conversions initially, either we go with rounding up or rounding down.
-But to decide on which policy to use we need to have the context of use-case, for example, if I am doing this for setting price of an article, I would chose round up policy or else this will be another cost or loss, but if I am doing this for case like split payment where I wish to exhaust balance of a account, I would use round down or else I might end up with accounts with negative balances.
-After doing this we use the amount accordingly for calculations.
+But to decide on which policy to use we need to have the context of use-case, for example, if I am doing this for setting price of an article, I would chose round up policy or else this will be another cost or loss, but if I am doing this for case like split payment where I wish to exhaust balance of an account, I would use round down or else I might end up with accounts with negative balances.
+After doing this we use these amounts accordingly for calculations.

 Let's visualise how this works,
 {% highlight bash %}